 For cases not clearly covered by this guidance, policy departments (including HM Treasury) can refer issues to HM Treasury’s Public Expenditure Classification Branch, which provides technical expertise to answer more straightforward queries on behalf of ONS.
 For those queries that are not straightforward, the Branch will ask ONS to interpret the guidance and to make a classification decision.

-In some cases, ONS may therefore consult Eurostat for classification advice.
-Normally, Eurostat will only consider cases where there is an expected impact on government deficit or debt.
-If it decides to give an opinion, Eurostat will either provide ONS with its view directly, or in more complex or borderline cases may go through a consultation process involving the Committee on Monetary, Financial and Balance of Payments Statistics (CMFB).
-CMFB brings together statistical experts from all EU member states’ National Statistical Institutes and central banks, Eurostat and the European Central Bank.
+Prior to the UK's exit from the European Union, in some cases, the ONS would consult Eurostat for classification advice.
+Normally, Eurostat would only consider cases where there is an expected impact on government deficit or debt.
+If it decided to give an opinion, Eurostat would either provide the ONS with its view directly, or in more complex or borderline cases may go through a consultation process involving the Committee on Monetary, Financial and Balance of Payments Statistics (CMFB).
+CMFB brings together statistical experts from all EU member states' National Statistical Institutes and central banks, Eurostat and the European Central Bank.
 The CMFB acts in an advisory capacity and Eurostat is responsible for the final decisions.
-More information on the process by which Eurostat provides guidance can be found on their website.
+More information is available about the process by which Eurostat provides guidance.

 Policy proposals differ from other cases as they are forward-looking rather than concerned with existing organisations or transactions that have already taken place.
 Such proposals might involve the creation of a new organisation, the restructuring of an existing organisation or the creation of a new type of transaction or financing vehicle.